Iron ore slides as demand outlook blurs on weakening steel

-BEIJING: Iron ore futures prices slid on Tuesday, as the production controls in the northern region of top consumer China for its military parade in early September and a weakening steel market blurred the demand outlook of the key steelmaking ingredient.
+BEIJING: Iron ore futures prices slid on Tuesday, pressured by concerns about demand for the steelmaking ingredient amid output controls in the northern region of top consumer China ahead of a military parade in early September and a weakening steel market.

-Both have fallen for a fifth straight session with a drop of around 3%.
+Both have fallen for a fifth straight session, shedding about 3 percent.

 That weakness has dragged prices of upstream raw materials, Jinrui’s Zhuo said.